 1.2 The function of the Academic Senate shall be to advise and make recommendations to the Vice-President for Academic Affairs on matters of faculty-wide concern, communicate items of concern to respective constituencies, and inform the academic community of issues under consideration.

 2.1 A department is defined in article I of the master agreement.
 Article 3 in the Master agreement defines Senate membership.

 Article 3.
 Elections and Term of Office

 3.1 Elected representatives to the Academic Senate shall be for two-year terms, in accordance with the Agreement, terminating on the last day of an academic year.
 The student representative shall be appointed for a one-year term by ASNMU.

 3.2 Election of Senate representatives shall be conducted by the appropriate constituencies during the 9th or 10th week of the second semester.

-3.3 The Chair of the Senate shall call the organizational meeting of the incoming Senate within three weeks of the close of the academic year for the purpose of electing new Senate Officers, electing the Executive Committee of the Senate, and approving membership of standing committees for the next academic year.
+3.3 The Chair of the Senate shall call the organizational meeting of the incoming Senate three weeks prior to the close of the academic year for the purpose of electing new Senate Officers, electing the Executive Committee of the Senate, and approving membership of standing committees for the next academic year.